DomiKamu/OhmerPrems/README.md

 *OhmerPrems* is both Premium (for suscribers) and free plugin/modules, designed for VCV Rack v0.6.

+Actually *OhmerPrems* plugin is containing **QuadPercs** module.
+A bigger model is in "designing" phase...

+Some YouTube videos, here:

 [QuadPercs module presentation/tutorial from my YouTube channel (English, 1080p, 13 min.)](https://youtu.be/7e7qjuJyDj0)